tmichniewski/MiniSpark/README.md

 // see the tests for more examples
 ```

-Moreover, to make it work, input schema of Record does not have to contain an `id` column.
+Moreover, to make it work, input schema of `Record` does not have to contain an `id` column.
 Instead, it is the `getter`
-responsibility to provide value of Adder.Input type, even if this would require to carry this out through some not so
+responsibility to provide a value of `Adder.Input` type, even if this would require to carry this out through some not
-complex processing.
-In other words, if the input schema had no `id` column, then the getter method may derive it.
+so complex processing.
+In other words, if the input schema had no `id` column, then the `getter` method may derive it.

-Consequently, the same with the `constructor` method, it is not required that output schema, here of type Record, is a
+Consequently, the same with the `constructor` method, it is not required that output schema, here of type `Record`, is a
-subclass of Adder.Output type, as it is the `constructor` responsibility to perform conversion from input record and
+subclass of `Adder.Output` type, as it is the `constructor` responsibility to perform conversion from input record and
 output of the mapper function
 (produced by `build` factory method) to the output schema.

-Finally, the most important is that the real logic is inside the mapper function which deals with Input and Output types
+Finally, the most important is that the real logic is inside the mapper function which deals with `Input` and `Output`
-and these things are implemented inside the function of this pattern type.
-This is the logic of this transformation.
+types and these things are implemented inside the function of this pattern type.
+This is the logic of this
+transformation.

-Please notice that this logic might be arbitrarily complex and be implemented using pure functions, while the `getter`
+Please note that this logic might be arbitrarily complex and be implemented using pure functions, while the `getter`
 and the `constructor` are the only interfaces to input and output schemas, and they are provided not during the function
 implementation, but during the real usage in a given context.